Inside: the most delicious and beautiful Christmas Bundt cakes. All of your favorite holiday flavors, from gingerbread to peppermint to eggnog.

 Make sure to grease every nook and cranny of the pan thoroughly with butter or non-stick spray.
 For extra protection, lightly dust the pan with flour or cocoa powder (for chocolate cakes).

-What’s the best way to decorate a Bundt cake for Christmas?
+What’s the best way to add Christmas decorations to a cake?

 You can drizzle glaze or ganache over the top and add festive touches like sprinkles, sugared cranberries, crushed candy canes, or even a dusting of powdered sugar to make it look snowy.